MoAlyousef/floui/README.md

 - Adding images has to be in the project's resource file.
     - In Android Studio: Resource Manager, Import Drawables.
 This will add the file to res/drawable.
 The file can be accessed directly ImageView("MyImage.jpg").
     - In XCode: You can simply drag images into Assets.xcassets, then the image can be accessed directly ImageView("MyImage.jpg").
+- Using the WebView widget
+    - on iOS:
-- Using the WebView widget on iOS requires adding WebKit.framework under General > Frameworks, Libraries and Embedded Content.
-It also requires defining FLOUI_IOS_WEBVIEW.
+        - Requires adding WebKit.framework under General > Frameworks, Libraries and Embedded Content.
-Also on ios and android, it requires a file url starting with `file:///`.
-The location of the file can be passed to WebView::load_url().
-On iOS it requires adding the html/css/js files to your project using add File > Add Files ... (and accepting the prompt to copy the files).
-On Android, it requires adding the files to an Android asset folder: File > New > Folder > Assets folder.
+        - Requires defining FLOUI_IOS_WEBVIEW since WebKit isn't linked by default, this avoids link errors.
+        - To load local files, precede theme with `file:///` and the path of the file, which should be added to your xcode project.
+The path can be passed to WebView::load_file_url().
+        - iOS requires the WebView widget to have a predefined size, so you can use WebView::size(w, h) to set its size.

+    - On Android:
+        - To load local files, precede them with `file:///` and the path of the file, which should be added to an assets folder (File > New > Folder > Assets folder).
+        - To load http requests, you need to enable the internet permission in your AndroidManifest.xml:
+        `<uses-permission android:name="android.permission.INTERNET" />`

 - Widgets are not thread-safe.

 ## Todo